URRealHero/Pu-renderer/README.md

 # Pu-renderer
 Implementation of a personalised renderer, start from Ray-Tracing weekend series.
+Now only implement ray tracing renderer.
-This is only a renderer, which serve as the purpose in the graphics pipeline.
+Next, I will realize the Rasterizer, which serve as the purpose in the graphics pipeline.
-First six chapters done, finishing the simple rasterizer.
+First six chapters done, finishing the simple ray tracing renderer.

-## Project Structure
+## Ray Tracing Project Structure
 src/
 ├── main.cpp
 ├── utils.h # gathering header